-- 1. Open the CFS configuration file. - Create a new section in the configuration file, named [DocumentTracking]. - 3.
-In the [DocumentTracking] section, specify where the document tracking events are sent. - To send document tracking events to a database through ODBC, set the following parameters:
+- 1. Open the CFS configuration file. - 2.
+Create a new section in the configuration file, named [DocumentTracking]. - 3.
+In the [DocumentTracking] section, specify where the document tracking events are sent.

-To send document tracking events to a database, set this parameter to Backend included with IDOL Server.
+• To send document tracking events to a database through ODBC, set the following parameters:

-Library.

-Specify the location of the ODBC document tracking library.
-This is LibraryPath
+Backend To send document tracking events to a database, set this parameter to Library.
+LibraryPath Specify the location of the ODBC document tracking library.
+This is included with IDOL Server.
 ConnectionString The ODBC connection string for the database.

+'''

+[DocumentTracking]

-[DocumentTracking] Backend=Library
+Backend=Library

-LibraryPath=C:\Autonomy\IDOLServer\IDOL\modules\dt odbc.dll
+LibraryPath=C:\Autonomy\IDOLServer\IDOL\modules\dt_odbc.dll

 ConnectionString=DSN=MyDatabase

+'''